mnzvr97/EmployeeConnect/README.md

 ______________________________________________________________
 List of the technologies used:

 1. Javascript
 2. CSS
 3. Node
 4. Express
 5. MongoDB
+6. Heroku

 ### Functionality:
 ______________________________________________________________
 The data that is presented is:

 1. Name
 2. Employee ID
 3. Salary
 4. Email
 5. Gender
 6. Status

 The user may also edit or delete the relevent data.